tarikh03/K2View-Academy/articles/TDM/tdm_architecture/01_tdm_architecture.md

 Fabric acts as a staging DB for the provisioned entities and ETL layer for extracting data from data sources and loading it to the target environment.

+In addition, the TDM backend APIs and processes are defined and executed in Fabric.
+The TDM backend APIs and processes are included in the [TDM library](/articles/TDM/tdm_implementation/04_fabric_tdm_library.md).

 #### Fabric as a Staging Repository

 When running a TDM task, data from the selected entities is stored and synchronized in Fabric according to the definitions of its LUs.
 Fabric creates and maintains a separate [MicroDB](/articles/01_fabric_overview/02_fabric_glossary.md#mdb--microdb) for each entity ([LUI](/articles/01_fabric_overview/02_fabric_glossary.md#lui)).
 This has several advantages: